-The Lake of Scars is a feature-length documentary from director Bill Code, in production on Dja Dja Wurrung country, with members of the Yung Balug clan, in the Australian state of Victoria.
-Here there exists a link to an ancient culture, unlike anywhere else Australia.
-A place of astounding beauty and rare cultural, archaeological and environmental significance, it is being degraded on an annual basis.
+The Lake of Scars is a feature-length documentary from director Bill Code, produced on Dja Dja Wurrung country, with members of the Yung Balug clan, in the Australian state of Victoria.
+It is a story of allyship and reconciliation at a place unlike anywhere else Australia.
+One of astounding beauty and rare cultural, archaeological and environmental significance, the scarred trees found here are being degraded on an annual basis.
 One ageing farmer has spent decades identifying and caring for the scar trees and middens which dot the country, working with members of Yung Balug clan.
 As the clock ticks, an unlikely partnership could see it saved for future generations.
 The Lake of Scars is a story of environment and heritage, water and culture.
-It is a story of generational change and an example of reconciliation between white and black Australians which asks which things we want to change, and what we want to remain the same.
+It is a story of generational change and an example of reconciliation between white and black Australians, with the highs and the lows.

-This film has been in production since 2015, first with local farmer and custodian Paul Haw and Yung Balug elders Uncle Gary Wryker Milloo Murray (executive producer) and Uncle Bobby Nicholls.
+This film started production since 2015, first with local farmer and custodian Paul Haw and Yung Balug elders Uncle Gary Wryker Milloo Murray (executive producer) and Uncle Bobby Nicholls.
 Principal photography was completed in 2020.
 With distinct impact goals, this film is seeking to change the way Australians think about heritage, the environment, water, and the cultures which weave a path through them.
 It also asks us to consider reconciliation; an essential goal, but one which will require hard work.

 The Lake of Scars has received support from the Victorian Aboriginal Heritage Council via an auspicing agreement with the Dja Dja Wurrung Corporation, Eucalypts Australia, the Australian Communities Foundation and many others.

 The team is seeking funding to complete its marketing, educational and impact campaign.
 With your help, we can make a change - a tax-deductible donation can be made within Australia at the film's Documentary Australia Foundation page.